-Vd is 3.6 L, suggesting distribution is restricted to plasma volume.
+Vd: IV: 3.6 L; distribution restricted to plasma volume

 No studies have been conducted.